molily/molily.de/_testing-angular/testing-components-with-children.md

 Instead of searching for an element named `app-counter`, we search for a Component instance.
 This is more robust.
 The presence of the host element is a good indicator, but it is more relevant that a Component has been rendered into this element.

 Working with the Component instance is more intuitive than working with the `DebugElement` abstraction.
-We can read the Component class to learn about Inputs and Outputs.
+We can read Component properties to learn about Inputs and Outputs.
 Basic JavaScript and Angular knowledge suffices to write specs against such an instance.

 <aside class="margin-note">Manual faking drawbacks</aside>